funcool/promesa/doc/user-guide.md

     (p/catch (fn [error]
                (.log js/console error))))
 ```

-The `catch` function adds a new handler to the promise chain that will
-be called when any of the previous promises in the chain are rejected
-or an exception is raised.
-The `catch` function also returns a promise
-that will be resolved or rejected depending on what happens inside the
-catch handler.

 If you prefer `map`-like parameter ordering, the `err` function (and
 `error` alias) works in same way as `catch` but has parameters ordered